wangwenx190/framelesshelper/README.md

 ## Features

-- Frameless but have frame shadow (especially on Windows).
+- Frameless but have frame shadow.
 - Draggable and resizeable.
 - Automatically high DPI scaling.
 - Multi-monitor support (different resolution and DPI).
-- Have animations when minimizing and maximizing (Windows).
+- Have animations when minimizing and maximizing.
-- Tiled/Stack windows by DWM (Windows).
+- Tiled/Stack windows by DWM.
-- Won't cover the task bar when maximized (Windows).
+- Won't cover the task bar when maximized.
-- Won't block the auto-hide task bar when maximized (Windows).
+- Won't block the auto-hide task bar when maximized.
-- No flickers when resizing (Windows).
+- No flickers when resizing.
-- Load all APIs at run-time, no need to link to any system libraries directly (Windows).
+- Load all APIs at run-time, no need to link to any system libraries directly.

 ## Usage

-### Windows

 ```cpp
 // include other files ...